Youth coalition recognizes graduating members

 The Youth Creating Change Coalition, a student-led coalition working to reduce substance abuse in schools throughout Oswego County is looking to the future future as senior members approach their high school graduations.

-Isabella Herrera, Elizabeth Bush, Paige Sawyer, Alexandria Delfino, and Ruhma Khawaja are the High School Senior members of the youth-led coalition and are each adjusting to the changes of what graduation will look like under the COVID-19 restrictions:
+Isabella Herrera, Elizabeth Bush, Paige Sawyer, Alexandria Delfino, and Ruhma Khawaja are the senior members of the youth-led coalition and are each adjusting to the changes of graduation under the COVID-19 restrictions:

 Isabella Herrera — Isabella is one of YC3’s most artistic and visually creative members.